 Changing a Name of a File in Windows

-Here’s a full code example, for Windows users, on how to change the name of a file using Python:
+Here is a complete code example, for Windows users, on how to change the name of a file using Python:

 Renaming a File in Linux

-Now that we have learned how to rename a file in Python we are going to continue with an example in which we change the name of multiple files.
-As previously mentioned, renaming multiple files can come in handy if we have many files that need new names.
+Now that we have learned how to rename a file in Python, we will continue with an example in which we change the name of multiple files.
+Renaming numerous files can be useful if many need new names.

 How to Rename Multiple Files in Python

-In this section, we are going to learn how to rename multiple files in Python.
+In this section, we will learn how to rename multiple files in Python.
 There are, of course, several ways to do this.
-One method could be to create a Python list with all the file names that we want to change.
-However, if we have many files this is not an optimal way to change the name of multiple files.
-Thus, we are going to use another method from the os module; listdir.
+One method could be creating a Python list with all the file names we want to change.
+However, if we have many files, this is not an optimal way to change the name of multiple files.
+Thus, we will use another method from the os module; listdir.
 Furthermore, we will also use the filter method from the module called fnmatch.

-The first step, before renaming the files, is to create a list of all text files in a folder (e.g., in the subfolder “Many_Files”).
-Note, that we have added the subfolder to the file_path string.
+Before renaming the files, the first step is to create a list of all text files in a folder (e.g., in the subfolder “Many_Files”).
+Note that we have added the subfolder to the file_path string.

-Next, we are going to loop through each file name and rename them.
-In the example below, we are using the file_path string, from the code chunk above, because this is where the files are located.
+Next, we will loop through each file name and rename them.
+In the example below, we use the file_path string from the code chunk above because this is where the files are located.
 If we were to have the files we want to rename in a different folder, we’d change file_path to that folder.
-Furthermore, we are creating a new file name (e.g., new_name = ‘new_file’) and we use the enumerate method to give them a unique name.
+Furthermore, we are creating a new file name (e.g., new_name = ‘new_file’), and we use the enumerate method to give them a unique name.
 For example, the file ‘euupbihlaqgk.txt’ will be renamed ‘Datafile1.txt’.

 As can be seen in the rename a file in Python example above, we also used the str() method to change the data type of the integer variable called i to a string.

-Remember, if we were using Linux we’d have to change the file_path so that it will find the files we want to rename.
+Remember, if we were using Linux, we’d have to change the file_path so that it would find the files we want to rename.

 Renaming Multiple Files by Replacing Characters in the File Name

-Now, sometimes we have files that we want to replace certain characters from.
-In this final example, we are going to use the replace method to replace underscores (“_”) from file names.
+Now, sometimes we have files that we want to replace certain characters.
+In this final example, we will use the replace method to replace underscores (“_”) from file names.
 This, of course, means that we need to rename the files.

-Now, in the code above we have successfully replaced the “_” from the filenames using replace and then we renamed the files.
-Again, remember if we were to rename files in Linux the file_path string need be changed (e.g. ” “).
+In the code chunk above, we have successfully replaced the “_” from the filenames using replace and then renamed the files.
+Again, remember if we rename files in Linux, the file_path string needs to be changed (e.g., ” “).